qatrackplus/qatrackplus/docs/install/backup.rst

     cd C:\deploy\qatrackplus
     cp deploy\win\backup.ps1 .

-Then edit the backup.ps1 file and set the configuration varibles appropriately.
+Then edit the backup.ps1 file and set the configuration variables appropriately.

 Next open the Task Scheduler and select `Create Task` in the `Action` menu.